by Victor Sesma

 San Juan Beach is a very beautiful, big and comfortable sandy beach in Alicante city.
 It has all the services and safety features needed on the shore.
 Year after year, it is awarded the Blue Flag (more of that below).
 Here is all you need to know.

-San Juan Beach is situated at the northwest of Alicante city.
+San Juan Beach is northwest of Alicante’s centre.
 It is a sandy beach of +3.5mi (6.2km) long and up to 109 yards (100m) wide.
-In high season, it has services such toilets/changing rooms, foot showers, access for people with reduced mobility, games for children, beach bars, sports areas, pedal boats and more.
-The water temperature is 23°C-28°C during all the summer.
+In high season, it has services such as toilets/changing rooms, foot showers, access for people with reduced mobility, games for children, beach bars, sports areas, pedal boats and more.
+The water temperature is 23°C-28°C during the summer.

 The beach usually gets very busy at peak time in summer.
-There is a promenade with tapa restaurants, corner shops and cocktails bars.
-Not all the beach long is Alicante city as, at the middle, the municipality changes to the town El Campello.
-The change is imperceptible.
+There is a promenade with tapa restaurants, fast food, corner shops and cocktails bars.
+San Juan is a top beach of the many beaches in Alicante.

 Here is the complete list of services at Playa de San Juan:

-San Juan beach is situated about 6mi (10km) northwest from Alicante city centre.
+San Juan beach is situated about 6mi (10km) northwest of Alicante city centre.
 The address is Avenida De Niza s/n- Playa de San Juan, Alicante.
-It is easy to go to the beach by public transport (bus/tram), bicycle or car/motorbike as it has parking space.
+It is easy to go to the beach by public transport (bus/tram), bicycle or car/motorbike as it has parking spaces.

 There are 4 Tram lines that get you to the beach:

-The bus service in Alicante is good.
-The busses are all well maintained and all have A/C for cold and hot air.
+The bus service in Alicante is reliable.
+The buses are well maintained and all have A/C for cold and hot air.
 The price of a one-way ticket is 1’45€.
 There are bundle cards with several trips that can make you save some money.
-Check Vectalia’s website to more information.
+Check Vectalia’s website for more information.